micshar92/micshar92.github.io/README.md

 🏭 I aim to be a manufacturing or industrial technical writer, because I'D PREFER TO WORK ON SITE 😮

-📚 To learn more about me, books I've read, and courses I've taken, check my About page.
+📚 To learn more about me, books I've read, and courses I've taken, check the About section below.

-🧶 My work samples page includes my technical writing  certification and projects I built to get it.
+🧶 The work samples heading includes my technical writing  certification and projects I built to get it.

-🌱 See my skills page for software I've learned, coding languages I use, and nifty progress bars.
+🌱 See the skills heading for software I've learned, coding languages I use, and nifty progress bars.

-📄 And for the condensed version, <a href="https://docs.google.com/document/d/1nLrqRFwU_fUUEsJQTJxtr_X3_CByAg9Yi2QqdOujeuQ/edit?usp=sharing">read my résumé.</a>
+📄 And for the condensed version, <u><a href="https://docs.google.com/document/d/1nLrqRFwU_fUUEsJQTJxtr_X3_CByAg9Yi2QqdOujeuQ/edit?usp=sharing">read my résumé.</u></a>

 🔌 Or network with me on LinkedIn.